Agriculture Diversification and Development Fund

 Following approval of the project, a formal interest buydown agreement will be executed between BND, the applicant, and lender.
 This agreement will specify the agreed-upon objectives, tasks to be performed, timeline, budget and any other conditions specific to the individual application.

-Under the terms of some agreements, the awardee may be required to submit to the to the ND Department of Agriculture, periodic interim reports outlining progress on both timeline and budget compliance., including amount of financing already used, jobs maintained/created and up-to-date revenues and expenses.
+Under the terms of some agreements, the awardee may be required to submit to the ND Department of Agriculture, periodic interim reports outlining progress on both timeline and budget compliance., including amount of financing already used, jobs maintained/created and up-to-date revenues and expenses.
 Receipt of buydowns will follow the normal procedures utilized at Bank of North Dakota.

 Awardees will be required to submit a final written report to the Committee describing the work performed and the results obtained under completion of project.
 The report should also indicate how the project benefited North Dakota’s economy and job creation in the state.
 The applicant, working with their lender, is also required to submit a supplemental financial report of all expenses actually incurred and income generated by the project with supporting financial documentation.